 WorkSafe filed two charges against the Institute of Geological and Nuclear Sciences Limited on 30 November 2020 for offences under the Health and Safety at Work Act 2015.
 These charges relate to the volcanic eruption on Whakaari/White Island on 9 December 2019.
-The Group is defending the charges.
+The Group is defending the charges and filed a section 147 application to have the primary charge against it dismissed.
+WorkSafe has consented to the Group's application to have the primary charge dismissed.
+The Hearing date for the section 147 application is still to be confirmed.

 The impact of these proceedings cannot be reliably quantified due to uncertainty around the outcome.
-However, as of 30 June 2021, if both charges are upheld, the maximum fine the Group may incur in respect of each charge is \$1,500,000.
+However, as of 30 June 2022, if both charges are upheld, the maximum fine the Group may incur in respect of each charge is \$1,500,000.
 The Court may also order the Group to pay reparation.

-(2020: \$nil disclosure).
+(2021: \$nil disclosure).